Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Generalized Shuffled Gradient Framework

-This measure of dissimilarity is inspired by prior work on distributed SGD-based optimization in non-private settings, e.g.,~\cite{wang2021fednova} and optimization with surrogate objectives \cite{Woodworth2023two_losses}.
+This measure of dissimilarity is inspired by prior work on distributed SGD-based optimization in non-private settings ~\cite{wang2021fednova}, and optimization with surrogate objectives \cite{Woodworth2023two_losses}.
 These works define dissimilarity by directly comparing the gradients evaluated at individual samples.
-For example, $\|\nabla f(\rvx; \rvd_{i}) - \nabla f(\rvx; \rvd_{j})\| \leq C$.
+For example, in our case, this would be $\|\nabla f(\rvx; \rvd) - \nabla f(\rvx; \rvp)\| \leq C$, for two private and public samples, $\rvd, \rvp$, respectively.
+However, this crude notion of dissimilarity is less suitable for analyzing shuffled gradient methods and can lead to overly loose bounds.